 - Finesse as often as necessary and it makes sense.
 This loses two tricks only in 11.6% of all possible deals.

 - Finesse once, and then take the ace, if it makes sense from what you see.
 This loses in 17.2% of all cases.

 Probably, you are like me, and you play in clubs all the time where all players always follow with the lower card from KQ.
-Then, these thoughts are in vain.
-But with good opponents, they matter.
+Then, many of such thoughts are in vain.
+But with good opponents, they might matter.